 Consider other aspects of estate planning as well.
 You might need a living will, healthcare proxy, and other documents that can protect your interests if you become incapacitated and unable to move forward with business.
 Additionally, in some cases, it can make sense to create a trust for your assets, in an effort to avoid probate.

-You can find basic will templates online through sites like Trust & Will, and there are attorneys that have flat rates to create basic estate planning documents.
+You can find basic will templates online and there are attorneys that have flat rates to create basic estate planning documents.
 If your needs are simple, you probably won’t need to spend a lot of money, and you’ll have peace of mind.

 6. Keep Working on Paying Down That Debt

 Do you still have debt?
 You’re not alone!
-Plenty of people in their 30s have student loan, credit card, and other debt.
+Plenty of people in their 30s have student loans, credit card, and other debt.

 Maybe you don’t have a debt repayment plan yet.
 Now is the time to create one.
 Take a look at your finances and figure out how you can start getting rid of your obligations.
 As you move through your 30s, being able to knock out one debt after the other frees up more of your financial resources to help you reach other goals.